citp/privacy-policy-historical/l/lo/lon/longandfoster.com.md

-> *The following text is extracted and transformed from the longandfoster.com privacy policy that was archived on 2005-12-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051214113042id_/http%3A//www.longandfoster.com/Privacy_Policy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the longandfoster.com privacy policy that was archived on 2006-06-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060615211234id_/http%3A//www.longandfoster.com/Privacy_Policy.aspx) for the most accurate reproduction.*

-# Long & Foster - Privacy Policy
+# Privacy Policy

+##  Privacy Policy

 Your Privacy is Very Important to Us

 Long & Foster places the highest importance upon maintaining your privacy when you use our Web site.
 Please read the following to learn more about our privacy policy.
 This privacy policy applies to the use of longandfoster.com by consumers.
-We review this privacy policy on an annual basis and we welcome any suggestions you might have about additional ideas regarding our privacy policy at  [privacy@longandfoster.com](mailto:privacy@longandfoster.com).
+We review this privacy policy on an annual basis and we welcome any suggestions you might have about additional ideas regarding our privacy policy at  [ privacy@longandfoster.com](mailto:privacy@longandfoster.com).

-About our site
+About our Site

 This is the Web site of the Long & Foster® Companies.
 Our postal address is: 11351 Random Hills Road, Fairfax, Virginia, 22030.